-124. For the purposes of this ISA (UK), the following term has the meaning attributed below:
+12. For the purposes of this ISA (UK), the following term has the meaning attributed below:

-Non-compliance - Acts of omission or commission by the entity, either intentional or unintentional, committed by the entity, or by those charged with governance, by management or by other individuals working for or under the direction of the entity, which are contrary to the prevailing laws or regulations.
-Such acts include transactions entered into by, or in the name of, the entity, or on its behalf, by those charged with governance, management or employees.
-Non-compliance does not include personal misconduct (unrelated to the business activities of the entity) by those charged with governance, management or employees of the entity.
+Non-compliance - Acts of omission or commission intentional or unintentional, committed by the entity, or by those charged with governance, by management or by other individuals working for or under the direction of the entity, which are contrary to the prevailing laws or regulations.
+Non-compliance does not include personal misconduct unrelated to the business activities of the entity.
 (Ref: Para.
 A9-A10)